smashedr/test4/README.md

 Get NPM Package Stats and Info.

-Includes a command line interface and Python module.
+Includes a command line interface and a Python module.

 ## Install